-I learned the hard way not to wait too long: harsh weather loves to suck all the moisture out your skin and if you don’t replenish it pronto, you’re gonna sport a red and flaky complexion all winter long.
-No, thank you.
+I didn’t take any chances this year.
+As soon as the temperatures turned a little chilly (almost a month ago here in London!), I popped Skinceuticals H.A.
+Intensifier back into my skincare routine.
+I learned the hard way hyaluronic acid is a must for me in winter: harsh weather loves to suck all the moisture out of your skin and if you don’t replenish it pronto, you’re gonna sport a red and flaky complexion all winter long.
+Guess how I know?

 SOODIUM HYALURONATE TO HYDRATE SKIN